City gives Montana Street school to Housing Authority

 The Dothan Housing Authority will take over the former Montana Street Magnet School.

-During their Tuesday meeting, Dothan city commissioners unanimously voted to turn the property over to the Housing Authority, which plans to use the building for office spaces and eventually as a site to provide resources for the community.
+During a recent meeting, Dothan city commissioners unanimously voted to turn the property over to the Housing Authority, which plans to use the building for office spaces and eventually as a site to provide resources for the community.

 “I’m very excited to see the use of it and what they have in store for it,” District 2 Commissioner Kevin Dorsey said.